 White-tailed deer are common in New England, and sweet potato leaves and vines are among their most preferred foods.
 In some areas, they heavily attack pumpkins, both the plants and fruit.
 We also see damage to butternut squash, lettuce, and occasionally tomato and other vegetable plants.
 They are very active at night, but during the summer they are almost as active during the day.

 Repellents for deer are designed to work by odor or taste.
-Most commercial products are not labeled for use on vegetable crops.
+Most commercial products are not labeled for direct application to vegetable crops.

 Shooting is one option that growers may consider, but the rules vary greatly from state to state.
 Sometimes officials will readily give out permits to shoot offending deer.
 Shooting is not as effective as fencing and brings on issues of safety, neighbors, and farmer image.
 Deer are protected species in all New England states, so check with state Fish and Game authorities or USDA Wildlife Services staff before shooting.